Melbourne: Dear Santa, Please may I have a new brain? Love Laura, a Compex PTSD survivor

 Whilst listening to ‘An Oscar Peterson Christmas’ – Oscar Peterson (RIP).

-America: Dear Santa, Please may I have a new brain?
+Melbourne: Dear Santa, Please may I have a new brain?
 Love Laura, a Compex PTSD survivor (c) 2019 Laura Devlin